Horringer Court Prospectus

 Years 7 & 8

-At Key Stage 3 all pupils study the following subjectsL Maths’ English, Science, French, History, Geography, Computer Science, Beliefs and Values, Personal Development, DT, Music and PE.
+At Key Stage 3 all pupils study the following subjects: Maths, English, Science, French, History, Geography, Computer Science, Beliefs and Values, Personal Development, DT, Music and PE.
 Pupils are placed in ability groups for Maths and English.
 For all other lessons they are taught in their English groups.
-In Year 8 the higher ability groups in will also study German.
+In Year 8 the higher ability groups will also study German.

 At Horringer Court we believe that homework plays an important part in supporting the learning that takes place in school.
 Pupils in Years 5 and 6 are set regular homework in Maths and English.
 Pupils in Years 7 and 8 are set homework in Maths, English, Science, French, Beliefs and Values, Geography and History.
 In addition they have a long term project for Computer Science.
 We place great emphasis on reading and expect each child to read for at least 10 minutes every night.
 We also have timetabled reading time on Fridays.
 The school’s library is available for children to choose books at break and lunch times.